 The complete egg medium is distributed in 6-8ml volumes in sterile universal containers or culture bottles (14 ml or 28 ml) and the caps tightly closed and inspissated without delay to prevent sedimentation of heavier ingredients.

-Note: Cultures are usually made in bottles rather than in petri dishes because of the long incubation time required.
+Cultures are usually made in bottles rather than in Petri dishes because of the long incubation time required.
 Use of bottle limits both chances of contamination and drying of the culture media (if the caps are tightly closed).

 Coagulation of medium